 It wouldn’t be Wizardry without some bullshit “gotcha!” moments and I think some of the worst so far are present here.
 The first Evil level is a strange layout that takes advantage of Apple II Wizardry’s choice to seamlessly show the view through a teleport square.
 This is difficult to describe, but think of it as a portal.
 Instead of seeing the dead-end wall on your side, you see the path ahead on the other side of the portal.
 I mentioned in the first Wizardry how you could teleport without ever knowing you did and this is why.
 The majority of the level uses this effect to give the appearance of wide open room.
 As soon as you step forward, however, a wall appears behind you that corrals you into a narrow row.
 Repeat each time you step forward.
 It is a real mindfuck as you try to map it and it requires constant checking in with the Mage’s location spell.

 On this same level is a poem.
 One line appears per step.
-“A dungeon’s dark / and this trap’s a crock / take one more step and”.
+“A dungeon’s dark / and this trap’s a crock / take one more step and.”
 Follow through and you’re teleported into rock – the entire party is gone, their equipment unable to be recovered.
-That’s rough, and its self-awareness doesn’t make it any less so.
+Remember, this is still the era of permadeath and immediately writing results to disk, so if you didn’t have a character backup on a separate diskette, you’re done.
+Make a brand new party and start over.
+The trap’s self-awareness doesn’t make it any less ruthless.
 However, given that you’re meant to have played two previous Wizardry scenarios before this, I suppose you should know better.
-I did NOT take that last step, mumbling something like “oh hell no,” so clearly I’d learned something.
+I did NOT take that last step, mumbling something like “naw hell no,” so clearly I’d learned something.

 Finally, there’s a dummy Orb that you’ll encounter first on the last level.
 Trade your Crystals of Good and Evil for it and they’ll get used up – the Orb is useless and you’ll have to go back and fight the Crystals’ guardians again for fresh copies.
 There’s no way to know you’ve got the wrong Orb ahead of time.
 You can Identify it in your inventory and see that the name is wrong, but it’s still too late to get your Crystals back.
 It seems you are 100% expected to make this mistake, slog back through the dungeon, then search around for the secret room with the real Orb.
 At least this scenario has the easiest dungeon to get around without spells.
-While the Mage’s Teleport spell would make short work of the backtracking, I do appreciate that you don’t have to make level 13 to beat this one.
-Still, come on, guys.
+The Mage’s Teleport spell makes short work of backtracking, but there are enough map shortcuts that you don’t have wait until Teleport is earned (level 13) to beat this one.

 As for the vets, well, we’re three games in now so you should be able to decide on your own if you want more.
 Legacy of Llylgamyn has the best scenario design so far and is the end of an era for your original characters.
 But it’s a tough grind this time, probably made worse by knowing just how far you need to go to get the next crucial spell, or watching another level up sequence where your caster fails to learn it.
 Memories of thwomping through Knight of Diamonds so much more easily make going back to pointy sticks for weapons and a couple of sparks for magic sting a little more when the inevitable frustrations show up.
 Ultimately up to you if you have the patience to see it through.